 What happens if I open an education savings plan for a child who doesn’t end up going to college?

-For either of these account types, if the funds won’t be used for educational expenses of the named child, you‘ll have two basic options:
+If the funds won’t be used for educational expenses of the named child, you‘ll have two basic options:

 - The account can be re-designated to another family member without tax consequences, including to: